dorianvanzant/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/inDbVsN.jpg" height="100%" width="100%" alt="osTicket Troubleshooting"/>
 </p>
 <p>
 Logged in as an Agent, and had to troubleshoot.
 The Agent was unable to see the tickets.
-She needed to be extended access to that Department.
+They needed to be extended access to that Department.
 </p>
 <br />